elesiuta/backupy/README.md

 Public Licence for details.
 ```
 ## [Configuration File](#configuration-file)
-- Note: The config file is saved to, and loaded from `<source>/.backupy/config.json`
+- The config file is saved to, and loaded from `<source>/.backupy/config.json`
   - it contains all the options from the command line interface along with some additional options
   - the only CLI options that can be used with `--load` and can override settings in `config.json` are `-c mode`, `--dbscan`, and `--dry-run`
+    - the overrides can enable `--dbscan` or `--dry-run` but not disable
   - see `backupy/config.py` for where all the options and defaults are stored in code
   - below is a description of all the other options that are available
 - `source_unique_id` & `dest_unique_id`